 2.1 - How to configure Sonarr in Bazarr

-First, go to the Sonarr section and fill in the information.
-Remember, you don’t have to enter Sonarr’s IP address or external port; you need to use the internal port in Docker.
-In our case (and for most cases), it’s the same.
+The first thing you need to do is go to the Sonarr section and enter the configuration information.
+Remember, you should not use Sonarr's IP address or external port, but the internal one used in your Docker setup.
+In our case (and in most cases), it's the same.

-Remember that the API key is in Sonarr
+Remember, the API key can be found in Sonarr

 under Settings -> General

-Save the configuration.
-If you want it to download the monitored content, check that box.
+Click Save.
+If you want the monitored items to be downloaded, check that box.

 2.2 - How to configure Radarr in Bazarr

-Keep in mind that the API key is in Radarr
+Remember, the API key can be found in Radarr

 under Settings -> General